 BeyondTrust provides two types of session logging.
 All the events of an individual session are logged as a text-based log.
 This log includes users involved, session tools used, chat transcripts, system information, and any other actions taken by the BeyondTrust user.
-This data is available on the appliance in an un-editable format for up to 90 days, but it can be moved to an external database using the BeyondTrust API or the BeyondTrust Integration Client.
+This data is available on the B Series Appliance in an un-editable format for up to 90 days, but it can be moved to an external database using the BeyondTrust API or the BeyondTrust Integration Client.
 All sessions are assigned a unique session ID referred to as an LSID.
 The session LSID is a 32-character string that is a unique GUID for each session.
 The LSID is stored as part of each session log for every session conducted.

 BeyondTrust also allows enabling video session recordings.
 This records the visible user interface of the endpoint screen for the entire screen sharing session.
 The recording also contains metadata to identify who is in control of the mouse and keyboard at any given time during the playback of the recorded session.
 The period of time these recordings remain available depends on the amount of session activity and the available storage, up to 90 days maximum.
 As with the session logging, these recordings can be moved to an external file store using the BeyondTrust API or the BeyondTrust Integration Client.

 The BeyondTrust Integration Client can be used to export data from the site and store it if needed to comply with security policies.
 BeyondTrust can also be configured to store data for a shorter period of time to help comply with security policies.